shotofcovfefe/questionable-beta/content/photos/analogue-archive/index.md

 +++
-title = "🎞️ From the vault: it's not you, it's me" description = "An archive of freshly scanned photos and a love letter to my Nikon.
-An unapologetic post that has absolutely zero to do with climbing" type = "photos" layout = "single" tags = [
+title = "🎞️ From the vault: it's not you, it's me" description = "An archive of freshly scanned photos and an unintentional love letter to my Nikon.
+Unapologetic to this post has absolutely zero overlap with climbing" type = "photos" layout = "single" tags = [
     "photography",
-    "analogue"
+    "analogue",
+    "diary"
 ]
 date = "2024-06-14"
 categories = []